Autodesk-Forge/forge-bim360-clash-powerbi/README.md

+# DEPRECATED
+This repository has been deprecated and migrated to https://github.com/autodesk-platform-services/aps-model-clash-powerbi

 # BIM 360 Model Coordination: PowerBI report

 This repository demonstrates the scenario: analyze clash data and clash issue by BIM 360 Model Coordination API with [PowerBI](https://powerbi.microsoft.com/en-us/).
 It includes 2 modules: